polymonster/pmfx-shader/readme.md

 ### Techniques

 Single .pmfx file can contain multiple shader functions so you can share functionality, you can define a block of json in the shader to configure techniques, simply specify vs, ps or cs to select which function in the source to use for that shader stage.
+If no pmfx: json block is found you can still supply vs_main and ps_main which will be output as a technique named "default".

 ```json
 pmfx: